How I'd actually use this on a flip

 Should I order bulk delivery or bagged topsoil?

-Above 1 cubic yard, bulk is almost always cheaper than bagged on a per-cubic-yard basis (you save 30-50%).
-Below 1 yd³, bagged usually wins because the supplier's delivery fee + the typical 3 yd³ bulk minimum erodes the savings.
-The awkward middle is 1-3 yd³: bulk is cheaper per yd³ but most Chicago-suburb suppliers won't deliver under 3 yd³ without a short-load fee, so you're stuck either with bagged or finding a smaller-minimum supplier.
-The calculator flags this with a 'below supplier minimum' warning.
+Above 1 cubic yard, bulk almost always beats bagged on cost (30-50% savings per cubic yard).
+Below 1 yd³, bagged usually wins.
+Buy bulk when: Project is over 1 yd³ AND you can meet the supplier's 3 yd³ minimum (or you're ordering 3+ anyway).
+Use bags when: Project is under 1 yd³, OR access is too tight for a delivery truck, OR you can't meet the supplier minimum and the short-haul fee erodes the bulk savings.
+The 1-3 yd³ trap: Bulk is cheaper per yard, but most Chicago-suburb suppliers won't deliver under 3 yd³ without a short-load fee — you're stuck either bagged or hunting for a smaller-minimum supplier.
+The calculator flags this with a “below supplier minimum” warning.

 By James Wu.
 Volume math is site arithmetic, formulas shown above.
 Bag-volume conventions follow landscape-supplier practice (40 lb bags vary 0.5-1 cu ft depending on moisture and screening).
 Seedbed prep and watering-depth context (cited where the page touches lawn establishment) from UC Agriculture & Natural Resources Healthy Lawns — Planting from Seed and University of Minnesota Extension — Seeding and Sodding Home Lawns.
 Topsoil-spread depth values are framed as industry consensus — cooperative-extension publications cover seedbed prep + soil amendments rather than prescribing a topsoil-spread depth.
 Residential bulk-delivery minimums and short-load conventions reflect Chicago-suburb landscape-supplier practice.
 Engine logic in lib/sitework/topsoil.ts.
 Not landscape-design or horticultural advice — for soil-amendment decisions specific to your site, work with a local cooperative-extension agent.
 Full methodology.